arjorb/arjorb/README.md

 💼 I'm a software engineer who loves to learn and share my knowledge with others.

-🏗 Currently building with TypeScript, Next.js, React, React Native, Redux, SvelteKit, Context API, Tailwind CSS, Sanity Studio, Prisma
+🏗 Currently building with TypeScript, Next.js, React, React Native, SvelteKit, NestJs, Prisma

-⚡️ Fun fact: I'm a GRINNER! 😀
 <!--
 **arjorb/arjorb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.